scikit-learn/enhancement_proposals/slep015/proposal.rst

        'cat__pet_dog', 'cat__pet_snake', 'num__distance']

-Note that ``get_feature_names_out`` does not require ``feature_names_in`` because the feature names was stored in the first step of the pipeline and will be passed along each step.
-All other steps will be passed a ``feature_names_in`` from the output of ``get_feature_names_out`` from the step before.
+Note that ``get_feature_names_out`` does not require ``feature_names_in`` because the feature names was stored in the pipeline itself.
+These features will be passed to each step's `get_feature_names_out` method to obtain the output feature names of the `Pipeline` itself.

 Enabling Functionality
 ######################